 Chris Eaton Phone: (972) 617-4665 Email: Christopher.Eaton@redoakisd.org

-Mr. Eaton is entering his eleventh year teaching in Red Oak as the assistant band director at Red Oak Middle School.
+Mr. Eaton is entering his fourteenth year teaching in Red Oak as the assistant band director at Red Oak Middle School.
 He previously taught in Jasper, TX.
 Mr. Eaton completed both his master’s and bachelor’s degrees at Stephen F. Austin State University in Nacogdoches, TX.
 While at SFA he performed in many ensembles including Wind Ensemble, the Swingin' Axes Jazz Band, SFA Trombone Choir, and the Orchestra of the Pines; he was also a graduate assistant with duties including teaching members of the Trombone Studio and managing Cole Concert Hall.
 He studied trombone with Dr. Deb Scott, and conducting with Mr. Fred J. Allen and Mr. Gene Moon.
 Mr. Eaton is married to Katie Eaton who also teaches at Red Oak Middle School.
 They live in Waxahachie with their son - Jackson, daughter - Harper, dog - Rusty, and their 10 chickens.

-Mrs. Mays is entering her fourth year teaching and her first year at Red Oak Middle School as one of the assistant band directors.
+Mrs. Mays is entering her seventh year teaching and her fourth year at Red Oak Middle School as one of the assistant band directors.
 She previously taught at Venus Middle School where her bands received sweepstakes for the first time in program history.
 Mrs. Mays completed her bachelor’s degree at Texas Christian University in Fort Worth, TX.
 While at TCU she performed in many ensembles including the Wind Symphony and the TCU Horned Frog Marching Band.
 She studied clarinet with Gary Whitman.
-Mrs. Mays is married to Tyler and they currently live in Mansfield, TX.
+Mrs. Mays, her husband, Tyler, and their dog, Buddy, live in Midlothian, TX.